Ashish Vaswani

 - Known for: co-authoring the Transformer paper, helping move AI from recurrent sequence models toward attention-based architectures, co-founding Adept, and leading Essential AI.

-- Institutional significance: Vaswani links three important arcs in modern AI: the Google Brain research era, the software-agent startup wave, and the renewed argument for open frontier-model research.
+- Institutional significance: Vaswani links four important arcs in modern AI: the Google Brain research era, the software-agent startup wave, the compute-and-data discipline of frontier labs, and the renewed argument for open-weight and open-artifact model research.

 - Editorial caution: the Transformer was a collective paper with eight named authors.
-Individual profile pages should not collapse the invention into a single-person story.
+Individual profile pages should not collapse the invention into a single-person story or treat company benchmarks as independent verification.

 Transformer Lineage

-Vaswani is one of the eight authors of Attention Is All You Need, submitted to arXiv in June 2017 and later published at NeurIPS.
+Vaswani is one of the eight authors of Attention Is All You Need, submitted to arXiv on June 12, 2017 and later published in the 2017 NeurIPS proceedings.
 The paper proposed the Transformer: a sequence model based on attention mechanisms rather than recurrence or convolution.

 The technical shift was simple to state and enormous in consequence.
-Attention-based architectures were easier to parallelize across modern accelerators, could learn long-range token relationships, and became the base pattern for BERT, GPT-style models, many multimodal systems, code models, and later agentic interfaces.
+Attention-based architectures were easier to parallelize across modern accelerators, could learn long-range token relationships, and became a base pattern for language models, code models, multimodal systems, and later agentic interfaces.

 For this wiki, Vaswani matters because the Transformer is not only a model architecture.
-It is a civilizational dependency.
+It is a dependency layer.
 Search, coding, translation, enterprise assistants, synthetic media, scientific copilots, and companion systems all sit downstream of the attention-and-scale regime that the paper helped crystallize.
+That does not make the 2017 paper a prediction of every later system; it makes it a public technical root that later data, compute, post-training, product design, and regulation grew around.

 Adept and Action Models

-In 2022, Vaswani was named by Adept as one of its co-founders.
-Adept's launch post framed the company around models that could use software tools and APIs, moving beyond language generation into action inside existing digital workflows.
+In 2022, Vaswani was named in Adept launch materials as part of the founding team; contemporaneous reporting and profiles described him as co-founder and chief scientist.
+Adept's public thesis was that models should use everyday software tools and APIs, moving beyond language generation into action inside existing digital workflows.

 That turn is historically important.
 The first public wave of generative AI centered on text, images, and chat.
 Adept represented another path: train models to operate the software environment itself.
 This line leads directly into contemporary AI agents, computer-use systems, and coding agents that read interfaces, plan steps, call tools, edit files, and verify outcomes.

 Adept also shows how fast the post-Transformer startup ecosystem rearranged itself.
-Researchers who helped create foundational architectures left major labs, founded companies, raised capital, and tested competing theories of what general-purpose AI should become: chat, enterprise automation, autonomous tool use, open models, or controlled frontier services.
+Researchers who helped create foundational architectures left major labs, founded companies, raised capital, and tested competing theories of what general-purpose AI systems should become: chat, enterprise automation, autonomous tool use, open models, or controlled frontier services.
+Adept's own launch language made broad claims about general intelligence; this page treats that as company positioning.
+The verifiable governance issue is narrower and more immediate: when a model acts through software, what permissions, logs, reversibility, and human checkpoints surround that action?

 Essential AI